avsteele/C_Programming_Notes/public/2-Writing_Programs.md

   return 0;
 }
 ```

+> I recommend copying the examples in this chapter into your REPLIT so you can play around with them.

 Remember when I said the names of functions didn't affect their behavior?
 Well, there is one exception.
 All `C` programs start working in a special function called `main`.
 It has to have this name (with correct capitalization) for your program to work.